 Open /etc/apf/conf.apf in Vim (or your favorite text editor) and locate the line labeled Common ingress (inbound) TCP ports.

-SSH and APF must now be restarted in order to activate your changes.
+SSH and APF must now be restarted to activate your changes.
 You can do so by running the command ‘/etc/init.d/apf restart’ followed by ‘/etc/init.d/sshd restart’ (example below):

-SSH will restart and listen on the port number you have specified.
+SSH will then restart and begin listening on the port number you have specified.

 It is important to note that if you change SSH’s port number this will also alter the way you need to run certain commands that utilize SSH.
 Examples of commands that would need the new port number specified include scp and rsync.

-In order to give you the best support (and often fix problems before you even know they are happening) we need to have your SSH port on file in our records for your account.
-Log in to your Liquid Web Manage account at https://manage.liquidweb.com/ and follow our tutorial on Updating Your Root User and SSH Information in Manage
+To give you the best support (and often fix problems before you even know they are happening) we need to have your SSH port on file in our records.
+Log in to your Liquid Web Manage account at https://my.liquidweb.com/ and follow our tutorial on Updating Your Root User and SSH Information in Manage

 Securing this connection is only one step in improving your overall server security.
 Preventing unauthorized SSH access to your server blocks those who seek to gain access for malicious reasons.